torencaldwell/dotfiles/README.md

 # Dotfiles

-A collection of dotfiles I use to setup my macOS dev environment
+A collection of shell scripts I use to setup my macOS dev environment

 ## What does this do?